UPPMAX/uppmax_intro_cases/docs/linux_basics.md

 $ man ls

-     for complete information.
+- for complete information about a command.
-    TIP:  -$ man <command> works for almost any command! scroll with arrows and quit with "q".
+- TIP: `-$ man <command>` works for almost any command!
+  - scroll with arrows and quit with "q".

 ### cd — Change the shell working Directory

-    To change directory, use cd <target>
+- To change directory, use cd <target>

 $ cd /proj/introtouppmax